PoC-dev/smtp-abuse-reporting/README.md

 ```
 51 * * * *  /usr/sbin/logtail -f /var/log/mail.log -o .smtp-abuse-syslog-offset |bin/smtp-abuse-syslog.pl
 ```
-Because there is not yet a *.smtp-abuse-syslog-offset* file, the omitted current log file will now be parsed entirely and entries added.
+Because there is not yet a *~/.smtp-abuse-syslog-offset* file, the omitted current log file will now be parsed entirely and entries added.
 With that, there is no opportunity to miss any entries.

 Both scripts support command line options:
 ```